Lazarus (software)

-Lazarus is a free cross-platform visual integrated development environment (IDE) for rapid application development (RAD) using the Free Pascal compiler.
-Its goal is to provide an easy-to-use development environment for programmers developing with the Object Pascal language, which is as close as possible to Delphi.
+Lazarus is a cross-platform, integrated development environment (IDE) for rapid application development (RAD) using the Free Pascal compiler.
+Its goal is to provide an easy-to-use development environment for developing with the Object Pascal language, which is as close as possible to Delphi.
+It is free and open-source software with different parts released under different software licenses.

-Software developers use Lazarus to create native-code console and graphical user interface (GUI) applications for the desktop, and also for mobile devices, web applications, web services, visual components and function libraries for a number of different platforms, including Mac, Linux and Windows.
+Lazarus is often used to create native-code console and graphical user interface (GUI) applications for desktop computers, mobile devices, web applications, web services, visual components, and function libraries for several different operating system platforms, including macOS, Linux, and Windows.

 A project created by using Lazarus on one platform can be compiled on any other one which Free Pascal compiler supports.
-For desktop applications a single source can target macOS, Linux, and Windows, with little or no modification.
-An example is the Lazarus IDE itself, created from a single code base and available on all major platforms including the Raspberry Pi.
+For desktop applications, one source code can target macOS, Linux, and Windows, with little or no modification.
+For example, the Lazarus IDE is created from one code base and available on all major platforms including Raspberry Pi.

 Features

-Lazarus provides a highly visual development environment for the creation of rich user interfaces, application logic, and other supporting code artifacts, similar to Borland Delphi.
+Lazarus provides a What You See Is What You Get (WYSIWYG) development environment for creating rich user interfaces, application logic, and other supporting code artifacts, similar to Delphi.
 Along with project management features, the Lazarus IDE also provides: